iraqooh/taskmaster/docs/README.md

 Compile the Application

-Make sure Make is installed on your system.
+Make sure the GNU Make Utility is installed on your system.
 Run the following command in your terminal: ```make```

 This will compile the application and place the executable in the bin directory.
+If you don't have the Make utility installed, use: ```gcc -o bin\taskmaster src\main.c src\task.c src\storage.c src\menu.c src\utils.c``` on Windows or ```gcc -o bin/taskmaster src/main.c src/task.c src/storage.c src/menu.c src/utils.c``` on Unix-like systems.

 Run the application: ```bin\taskmaster``` on Windows or ```./bin/taskmaster``` on Linux.